 According to the National Council on Teacher Quality, the root of this problem exists in active racism—America has the means to teach children to read but fails to do so leading to poor reading skills.

 The National Assessment of Educational Progress (NAEP) results for 2019 show that only 35% of 4th graders are proficient in reading.
 Research tells us that the odds of success for children in foster care are even worse.
 This is called the Invisible Gap for Children in Foster Care.
 We have joined the fight against these injustices to inspire children to believe that reading is the new recreation.

 Commitment to Excellence

-Peaches and Sourcream, Inc. was established in August 2017 out of the pain, turned passion, of our Founder and CEO, Robin Muldor- Engram.
-In 2019, Peaches and Sourcream, Inc. was re-established as Peaches and Sourcream Children’s Foundation, Inc, a 501(c)3 nonprofit .
-Our greatest commitment is to improve upon the childhood experiences of children living in neighborhoods , apparently, with invisible zip codes.
-We strive to reach children who are unfairly labeled as unable to learn.
-Our first step is our philanthropic efforts to raise funds to reduce barriers to learning.
+The Peaches and Sourcream Children’s Foundation Inc. was established in July 2019, out of the childhood pain, turned passion, of our Founder and CEO, Robin Muldor- Engram.
+Mrs. Muldor-Engram spent most of her formative years in foster care , living , learning and playing in underserved communities.
+Her desire is for the organization to remain committed to improving the chances for all children to have equitable childhoods and learning experiences.
+It is the goal of the organization to strive to reach children labeled as unable to learn to read.
+The Peaches and Sourcream Children’s Foundation’s first step is its philanthropic efforts of raising enough funds to reduce barriers to learning.
 These funds are used to provide school supplies, uniforms, new to gently used clothing, food, and toys.
-Next , and most important, we use a hands- on approach to effect change, going into schools and other child-centered establishments, meeting students where they are, and bringing them to the realm of excellence through our literacy and intervention activities.
+Next, and most important, the Peaches and Sourcream Children’s Foundation uses a hands-on approach to affect change, going into schools and other child-centered establishments meeting students where they are, and bringing them to the realm of excellence through our literacy and intervention activities.